1halfplusminus/the_pragmatic_programmer/EXERCICES_SNIPPET_CODE.md

 Finding an answer that happends to fit is not the same as the right answer.

 > Don't Program by Coincidence

+### Implicit Assumptions

+Coincidences can mislaed at all levels from generating requirements through to testing.

+Testing is particularly fraught with false causalities and coinccidental outcomes.
+It's easy to assume that X causes Y but assuming is not enough you need to prove it.

+At all levels, people operate with many assumptions in mind but these assumptions are rarely documented and are often in conflict between different developers.
+Assumptions that aren't based on well-established facts are the bane of all projects.

+### How to Program Deliberately

+We want to spend less time churning out code, catch and fix errors as early in the development cycle as possible and create fewer erros to begin with.
+It helps if we can program deliberately:

+- Always be aware of waht you are doing.
+- Can you explain the code, in detail, to a more junior programmer ? if not, perhaps you are relying on coincidences.
+- Don't code in the dark.
+Build an application you don't fully graps, or use technology you don't understant, and you'll likely be bitten by coincidences.
+If you're not sure why it works, you won't know why it fails.
+- Proceed from a plan, whether that plan is in your head, on the back of a cocktail napkin, or on a whiteboard.
+- Rely only on reliable things.
+Don't depend on assumptions.
+If you can't tell if something is reliable, assume the worst.
+- Document your assumptions.
+Design by contract, can help clarify your assumptions in your own mind, as well as help communicate them to others.
+- Don't just test your code, but test your assumptions as well.
+Don't guess; actually try it.
+Write an assertion to test your asumptions.
+If your assertion is right, you have improved the documentation in your code.
+If you discover your assumptions is wrong, then count yourself lucky.
+- Prioritize your effort.
+Spend time on the important aspects; more than likely, these are the hard parts.
+If you don't have a fundamentals or infrastructure correct, brilliant bells and whistles will be irrelevant.
+- Don't be a slave to history.Don't let existing code dictate future code.
+All code can be replaced if it is no longer appropriate.Even within one program, don't let what you've already done constrain what you do next be ready to refactor.
+This decision may impact the project schedule.
+The assumption is that impact will be less than the cost of not making change.

+So next time something seems to work, but you don't know why make sur it isn't just a coincidence.